FindMySchool LogoFindMySchool

 It will suit families who want a local, mixed, community oriented secondary and whose child benefits from clear routines plus structured pastoral support.
 The key question for many families will be whether the drive for consistency is translating into stronger academic outcomes quickly enough for their child’s year group.

 The most recent Ofsted inspection (9 and 10 July 2024) confirmed the school remained Good overall.
-Academic results are below England averages on key measures, so the best fit is often for students who respond well to clearer routines and targeted support in reading and learning habits.
+Academic results sit below the national midpoint on key measures, with Progress 8 still at -0.55, so the best fit is often for students who respond well to clearer routines and targeted support in reading and learning habits.

 The published criteria prioritise looked after and previously looked after children, then siblings (where the sibling will still be on roll in September 2026), then children of permanent staff in the trust, then distance measured in a straight line from home to the school site.